yeti/manticore-django/README.md

 ### Deploy Issues

-* Each project must have its own database servers.
-Archiving, restoring, and *Streaming Replication* are tightly coupled to the database server.
+* If more than one database server is specified, multiple projects should not be hosted on the same server.
+Archiving, restoring, and *Streaming Replication* are global settings for each master-slave databse setup.

 * If the script fails in `fab deploy.all` because your project database already exists (i.e., an upgrade), you can complete the upgrade with `fab deploy.create:True deploy.deploy`.

 * Automatic failover is not implemented.
 If the master database fails, manually configure a slave database as the master.